Across Services, Troops Face Discipline for Refusing Vaccine

 Temporary medical exemptions can include pregnancy or other reasons, and administrative can include those who are retiring or are in remote locations with no available vaccines.

 Across the military, the vaccine reaction has mirrored that of society, with thousands reluctant to get shots.
-But overall the percentage of troops — particularly active duty members — who quickly were vaccinated exceeds nationwide numbers.
+But overall the percentage of service members— particularly active duty members — who quickly were vaccinated exceeds nationwide numbers.
 According to the Centers for Disease Control and Prevention, about 72% of the U.S. population age 18 or older has gotten at least one shot.

 Members of the U.S. military are already required to get as many as 17 vaccines, depending on where they are deployed, including for smallpox, hepatitis, polio and the flu.